fugu-chop/launch_school/daily_logs/10_daily_log_jun2021.md

 __*Thoughts*__<br/>
 Did some revision of the Database Foundations material.
 It's not too bad - I have the underlying knowledge of SQL, it's more to do with conceptual terms, like DDL, DML, etc, as well as the syntax for `psql` and commands from the console.
 My app development continues - I think I have a decent implementation for displaying contacts (it ended up just being a getter method that returns a hash), but filtering a nested hash whilst retaining the ids from the top level is a little tricky.

+##### 10/06/21 (Thu)
+__*Concepts covered*__<br/>
+- LS175 - Optional Projects
+  - Contact List
+- LS180 - Database Foundations
+  - Altering Tables

+__*Time spent*__<br/>
+125 minutes

+__*Thoughts*__<br/>
+Making good progress on my application.
+I've solved most of the hairy problems in the application logic, now it's just tidying it up and writing tests.
+There's a fair bit of duplication between the updating contact methods, but I can't seem to find any sort of solution of converting a string input and converting this to a variable name.